Quick answer by level

 Motivation is dropping.
 When rucking starts to feel like a chore and you're dreading sessions that used to excite you, overtraining is often the culprit.
 Training should be stimulating, not miserable.
 Loss of motivation is your body's way of signaling that it needs more rest.

 Nagging injuries appear.
 Joint aches, tendon soreness, or localized pain that develops gradually over weeks is overtraining showing up as tissue breakdown.
 Unlike acute injuries, overuse injuries sneak up because you ignore the initial warning signs.
+Military medical surveillance from Knapik et al. (2014) found that the two strongest predictors of foot-march injury are excessive load (>30% body weight) and rapid increases in weekly volume - both of which scale with frequency.
+Stay under those thresholds and the injury rate flattens.

 The fix is a deload week: reduce your total rucking volume by 40%, drop the weights, shorten the distances, and focus on easy walking.
 Spend that week sleeping well, eating well, and managing stress.
 After 7 days, you'll likely feel completely different.
 Then reassess your frequency based on how you feel.